Albanian opposition rallies against tax, power burden

 Rama wrote on Facebook that Albanians should not think the country could develop without hard work.
 Electricity theft and illegal building should stop, he said.

-The Democrats have boycotted parliament since June after one of their lawmakers was punched twice by a fellow Socialist lawmaker, adding to the polarisation and lack of dialogue.
-(1 US dollar = 0.8072 euro) (Reporting By Benet Koleka; Editing by Tom Heneghan)
+The Democrats have boycotted parliament since June after one of their lawmakers was punched twice by a fellow Socialist lawmaker, adding to the polarization and lack of dialogue.